 DO NOT use the Stock on Market metric in isolation.
 Always cross-validate it with other supply and demand metrics.

-Stay tuned for the next article, in which we will explore another supply metric called Inventory Levels.
+In the next article, we explore another important supply metric called Inventory.